top of page

 cmacneill@dal.ca

-Carlee (she/her) is a M.Sc. student in the Faculty of Community Health and Epidemiology at Dalhousie University.
+Carlee (she/her) is a M.Sc. student in the Department of Community Health and Epidemiology at Dalhousie University.
 Her research interests relate to health and social equity, measurement in health services, and healthy ageing.
 The population of interest for her master’s thesis is adults ageing with physical disabilities in long-term care.
 By joining the HPI, Carlee seeks to contribute to equity or sustainability-driven research projects and connect with other health professionals and advocates for social equity.

 IMG_6096 edited.png